charVANder/UMAP_Implementation_on_scRNAseq/README.md

   <img src="figs/fem_umap_projection.png" width="400"/>
   <img src="figs/male_umap_projection.png" width="396"/>
 </p>
+At this point, the reduced data is ready for further adjustments, clustering (KMeans, DBSCAN, etc.) and analysis.

 ### Cross-Entropy Optimization with Gradient Descent (100 iterations):
 By tracking the cross-entropy loss for every 10 iteration, we can see that the algorithm was working and loss was being minimized for the 100 iterations.
 That said, if runtime were not an issue, then running 500+ iterations would have been better, allowing the loss to taper off at the end and break the loop once convergence was actually reached.